tiepdotme/home/_features/unique-serial.md

 published: true
 ---

-All reels feature a unique serial number and a [Limited Lifetime Warranty](/info/support/warranty/).
+All reels feature a unique serial number and a [limited lifetime warranty](/info/support/warranty/).